EMBiRLab/batch-mask/README.md

 [Source Repositories and Software](#source)
 <a name="intro"></a>
 # Introduction
 Batch-Mask utilizes a customized region-based convolutional neural network (R-CNN) model to generate masks of snakes in photographs.
 This neural network uses the training process to fine-tune mask weights from pre-trained weights provided with Mask R-CNN.
+We have included all necessary code in this repository for utilizing Batch-Mask on Google Colabratory.
+This repository also cointains a version of the ImageJ software for windows with the nessecary plugins for dataset labeling and MicaToolbox Pattern analysis.
+This README file acts as a tutorial for either replicating the results from our dataset or obtaining results from a custom dataset.

 * The datasets and weight files that were used for the Batch-Mask paper can be downloaded from here: https://doi.org/10.7302/3xwv-7n71
 * This tutorial will reference this folder as the Snake data folder.